Recent developments with WestRock Company (WRK) have led to the company’s beta value being reach 1.17 cents. - News Daemon

 WestRock Company (NYSE: WRK) Trading Performance Indicators

-You can see what WestRock Company (WRK) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 0.90.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.42.
-Likewise, its price to free cash flow for the trailing twelve months is 8.68.
+WestRock Company (WRK) is currently performing well based on its current performance indicators.
+A quick ratio of 1.00 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.39.
+Likewise, its price to free cash flow for the trailing twelve months is 10.51.

 Technical Analysis of WestRock Company (WRK)

-The latest stats from [WestRock Company, WRK] show that its last 5-days average volume of 4.68 million was superior to 2.22 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 31.07%.
-Additionally, its Average True Range was 1.30.
+WestRock Company (NYSE: WRK) saw its 5-day average volume 2.81 million, a positive change from its year-to-date volume of 2.32 million.
+As of the previous 9 days, the stock’s Stochastic %D was 10.47%.
+Additionally, its Average True Range was 1.12.

-At the time of writing, stock’s 50-day Moving Average is $36.36, while its 200-day Moving Average is $39.44.
-Now, the first resistance to watch is $34.56.
-This is followed by the second major resistance level at $34.95.
-The third major resistance level sits at $35.25.
-If the price goes on to break the first support level at $33.86, it is likely to go to the next support level at $33.56.
-The third support level lies at $33.17 if the price breaches the second support level.
+At the time of writing, stock’s 50-day Moving Average is $35.94, while its 200-day Moving Average is $39.01.
+Nevertheless, the first resistance level for the watch stands at $33.23 in the near term.
+At $33.43, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $33.61.
+If the price goes on to break the first support level at $32.85, it is likely to go to the next support level at $32.67.
+The third support level lies at $32.47 if the price breaches the second support level.

 WestRock Company (NYSE: WRK) Key Stats